bh1505/Calorie-Calculator/README.md

 The dictionary object will have keys set to the specified date of the catalog entry.
 Each key will be mapped to a list of foods (items) the user has ate on that day.
 The lists will also contain properties:
--calorieGoal
+- calorieGoal
--calorieCount (the current caloric count for the day) -moneyGoal
+- calorieCount (the current caloric count for the day)
+- moneyGoal
--moneyCount (the current monetary count for the day)
+- moneyCount (the current monetary count for the day)